 Opportunities are offered to work with executives and leadership teams to gain knowledge through exposure to leadership practices and strategies and to develop individual talent to its fullest potential.

 Creating a Responsible Management Culture

 Our staff receives regular reminders of our responsible management philosophy and core values as espoused in our Code of Business Conduct and Ethics, and is required to annually attest their compliance.

-Awareness sessions are given on various sustainability-related topics at Board and management levels.
-Topics include sustainability awareness, responsible investing, disclosure and carbon management, among others.
+Discussions are held on our responsible management approach and on various sustainability-related topics at the Board and management levels.
+Topics include sustainability awareness, responsible investing, carbon management disclosure, as well as reporting to rating organizations.

 Our performance and career management program focuses on three performance development pillars:

 Results-based goals – we established individualized, results-based goals that align with our core business levers towards long-term value creation, quality of execution and risk management.

 Competencies – we defined clear competencies that we believe are important to execute our strategies.

 Individual development plans – we work with our employees to align their aspirations with business needs.
 Through these plans, we support employee career growth initiatives consistent with organizational objectives.
 We also provide third-party training programs and on-the-job training.